How will COVID-19 affect in-person summer programs?

 Do you offer scholarship assistance?

 We do have need-based scholarships available for our summer programs.
 In order to be considered for a scholarship, you must complete an Application for Scholarship Assistance and submit to our office by the April 1 deadline.
+For more information on scholarships please visit Fees and Scholarships.

 I am a WashU employee, can I use my tuition benefit for these programs?